-Rev. Richard Mather 1596-1669), the patriarch of the Mather dynasty, was born in Lancashire, England to Thomas Mather and Margarite Abrams of Lowton, England.
+Rev. Richard Mather (1596-1669), the patriarch of the Mather dynasty, was born in Lancashire, England to Thomas Mather and Margarite Abrams of Lowton, England.
 They insisted that Richard attend grammar school although it was an extremely difficult experience for him.
 The schoolmaster was harsh and Richard was beaten almost daily.
-He came to greatly appreciate his father’s steadfastness in not allowing him to quit, as it gave him a quest for knowledge that remained until his death.
-(Even so, he never completed a course of study at any university.
-He is largely self-educated, a fact that set him apart from his peers.)
+Eventually, however, he came to greatly appreciate his father’s steadfastness in not allowing him to quit, as it gave him a quest for knowledge that remained until his death, even though, he never completed a course of study at any university.
+He is largely self-educated, a fact that set him apart from his peers.

 The Nonconforming Preacher

-After three years of teaching at Toxteth Park, Richard began studying at Oxford.
-But he dropped out to take a position as a preacher back at Toxteth.
+After three years of teaching at Toxteth Park, Richard began studying at Oxford, but he dropped out to take a position as a preacher back at Toxteth.
 (He was ordained a minister in 1620 when he was 24.)
 Desiring not to engage in the "sin of conformity," he refused to wear the "Surplice," a papal robe.
 For 15 years he preached the Puritan ethic before he was "silenced" in 1633 for "nonconformity" by the ecclesiastical authorities of the Church of England.
 He was briefly reinstated, then silenced again in 1634.
 It was also the year that his fourth son, Joseph, died shortly after his birth.
-It was during this difficult time in his life when Rev. Richard decided to leave England and bring his wife, Catherine Holt, and their three sons, Samuel, Timothy, and Nathaniel to New England.
-(Two more sons, Eleazer and Increase, were born later in Massachusetts.)
+During this difficult time in his life, Rev. Richard decided to leave England and bring his wife, Catherine Holt, and their three sons, Samuel, Timothy, and Nathaniel to New England where later two more sons, Eleazer and Increase, would be born.

 Journey to New England